 We're looking for Australia's best and brightest

-- Who have demonstrated academic excellence and are eager to undertake a PhD or full time Masters at one of nine universities, in a field of world class standing
+- Who have demonstrated academic excellence and are eager to undertake a PhD or full time Masters at one of nine universities, in a field of well above world standard.

 - Confident in taking on challenges.

 - You are an Australian citizen or permanent resident (NZ citizens who are not also Australian citizens are not eligible).

-- You have chosen to undertake a full-time Masters by coursework or research of a PhD at one of our nine participating universities with demonstrated world-class capability in the proposed area of study
+- You have chosen to undertake a full-time Masters by coursework or research or a PhD at one of our nine participating universities.

 - Your proposed program of study: